 If you are going to be on holiday, it is probably not the place if you always desire the finest things in life but nevertheless, Sierra Leoneans will welcome you with open arms and wide smiles.
 It is a beautiful and enchanting country.

 All persons entering Sierra Leone must have a valid passport or travel document.
 Citizens of the Economic Community of West African States (ECOWAS) do not require a visa to enter the country, but citizens of all other countries do.
 Everyone needs a work permit.
-It is not advisable to try and get a visa on arrival as some flights will not allow you to board for Sierra Leone in the first place.
-Visas are issued at Sierra Leone’s overseas missions but if there isn’t one in close proximity then have a look at our visa service page to see how we can help you get one.
+A visa on arrival is now possible for some countries but please have a look at our visa service page to see how we can help you get one in advance.

 We advise that visitors purchase comprehensive travel insurance covering injury, illness, death, delayed lost or damaged baggage and personal belongings.
 A medical evacuation policy should be added to your coverage.